-- In case of this problem, we use $v^$ to denote the maximal value we can fit into the knapsack. - Note that if any item has $w_i > C$ , then it can never fit into the knapsack, so we might as well remove such items.
-We will assume that $v{\max}$ denotes the maximal value of an item that still fits into the knapsack. - Recall that we have discussed a dynamic programming solution for Knapsack, where each cell V[i][c] of our DP table stored the maximum value that can be achieved with capacity c using only the first i items.
-The starting point of our FPTAS algorithm will be a slightly different variant of this DP method: in our new table, W[i][v] will store the weight of the lowest-weight subset of items 1, ..., i that has a total value of v. - One can show that this table W can also be computed with a similar $\rightarrow$ notebook dynamic programming method to Algorithm 1.12.
+- Let us use v^ to denote the maximal value we can fit into the knapsack, i.e. the optimal solution. - Note that if any item has $w_i > C$, then it can never fit into the knapsack, so we might as well remove such items.
+Hence, we will assume that even the largest items still fits into the knapsack, i.e. $v{\text{max}} \leq C$. - Recall that we have discussed a dynamic programming solution for Knapsack, where each cell V[i][c] of our DP table stored the maximum value that can be achieved with capacity c using only the first i items.
+The starting point of our FPTAS algorithm will be a slightly different variant of this DP method: in our new table, W[i][v] will store the weight of the lowest-weight subset of items $1, \ldots, i$ that has a total value of v. - One can show that this table W can also be computed with a similar \rightarrow notebook dynamic programming method to Algorithm 1.12.
 As before, the table has n rows.
-The number of columns is now at most $n \cdot v{\max}$ , which is an upper bound on the value of any subset; we have n items, and each of them has value at most $v{\max}$ .
-From this alternative DP table, we can find the optimum $v^$ by taking the maximal v value in the table where $W[n][v] \leq C$ . - The main difference from the original DP algorithm is that now each column expresses the value of a specific subset of items, instead of the weight of a specific subset of items as before. - We can now use this alternative DP algorithm to develop an FPTAS for Knapsack.
+The number of columns is now at most $n \cdot v{\max}$, which is an upper bound on the value of any subset; we have n items, and each of them has value at most v{\max} .
+From this alternative DP table, we can find the optimum v^ by taking the maximal v value in the table where $W[n][v] \leq C$. - The main difference from the original DP algorithm is that now each column expresses the value of a specific subset of items, instead of the weight of a specific subset of items as before. - We can now use this alternative DP algorithm to develop an FPTAS for Knapsack.
 The main idea is to slightly round up the values of the items, which results in some inaccuracy for the algorithm, but it also reduces the number of columns in our DP table.